KyleAMathews/typography.js/README.md

 typography to be.
 Changing your base font size or line height or fonts doesn't have to be hard.
 With React Typography it isn't.

+## Verticaly Rhythm
+Grids make spatial world orderly

+960 or Susy or Bootstrap

+vertical rhythm is grids for vertical

+CSS doesn't make this easy

+articles

 It provides sensible defaults for:

 * Vertical rhythm